 "Although this year has taught us that no business is 100 percent resilient, those fortified by digital technology are more resilient and more capable of transforming when faced with sweeping changes like those we are experiencing."

-Satya Nadella CEO, Microsoft

-Microsoft Annual Report 2020

-Survey respondents and methodology:
+Satya Nadella CEO, Microsoft Microsoft Annual Report 2020 Survey respondents and methodology technology decision-makers from North America, Latin America, Europe, Middle East, Africa, and Asia Pacific.
+Business size Small and Medium-sized Business (SMB) Mid-market 16% 42% Enterprise Region North America 19% 39% EMEA APAC 32% 9% LATAM To qualify for this survey, respondents must have researched, evaluated, bought, implemented or renewed a business technology solution in one or more of the following subcategories within the last six months:

+Hardware for end users

+end users

-Hardware for end users Hardware for data centers
+Hardware for data centers

-Software for data centers Respondent base includes samples from small and medium-sized businesses (SMB), mid-market, and enterprise (ENT) companies.
+Software for data centers Respondent base includes samples from small and medium-sized businesses (SMB), mid-market, and enterprise companies.
 Respondent base spans representation from the following business functions: finance, marketing, sales, business development, research, product, supply chain and logistics, legal and compliance, HR, procurement, IT, engineering, and communications.
 Survey fielded July 2020.